CiubancanC/sequentialthinking/README.md

 Provides concrete implementations for interfaces defined in the domain layer and handles external concerns:

-- External services and APIs
+- Role-based prompting mechanisms
-- Databases and data access
+- Scenario management
 - Frameworks and libraries
 - Server and network communication